-Over a beautiful bay, close to the border of Cork and Waterford, on Ireland’s Ancient East Trail stands one of the best preserved examples of a Round Tower in the country.
+Over a beautiful bay, close to the border of Cork and Waterford, on Ireland’s Ancient East Trail stands one of the best-preserved examples of a Round Tower in the country.

-Built in the 12th century, it provides a great day out for families with children, couples and even walkers enjoying the beautiful surrounding ruins of Ardmore Cathedral.
+Built in the 12th century, it provides a great day out for families with children, couples, and even walkers enjoying the beautiful surrounding ruins of Ardmore Cathedral.

 So pack your car and come and visit this truly wonderful location.

-Don’t miss the many hidden treasures including the Cathedral Arcade, St Declan’s Oratory and Ogham Stones and family tombs.
+Don’t miss the many hidden treasures including the Cathedral Arcade, St Declan’s Oratory and Ogham Stones, and family tombs.

 “The Round Tower ranks next in archeological importance, Fortunately, the Ardmore tower is in an excellent state of preservation, thanks to the care and repairs of the Board of Works, in whom, with the cathedral and oratory, it is vested as a national monument.
-From study of its details the character of its doorway with its regular radiating arch, etc., it is evident that Ardmore is one of the latest, if not absolutely the very latest of the Round Towers.
+From the study of its details the character of its doorway with its regular radiating arch, etc., it is evident that Ardmore is one of the latest, if not absolutely the very latest of the Round Towers.
 We can in fact fix on the 12th as the century of its erection.
 The tower is about 1oo feet in height by 15 feet in diameter at the base, and the door, placed at the height of 16 feet from the ground, measures 6 feet high by 27 inches (tapering to 23 inches) in width, while the wall, measured at the door, is 40 inches thick.

 Two particular features of our tower are so remarkable as to be, perhaps, unique, viz. the series of sculptured corbel stones which project between the floors on the inside, and the four projecting belts of masonry which divide the tower in five zones or sections exteriorly.
-As the tower is at present unprovided with lofts or ladders, access to the summit is impossible this is fortunate for the tower be distinctly disappointing to the scribbler, who loves to deface venerable monuments with his contemptible initials.
+As the tower is at present unprovided with lofts or ladders, access to the summit is impossible this is fortunate for the tower to be distinctly disappointing to the scribbler, who loves to deface venerable monuments with his contemptible initials.
 In repairing the tower some years since it was necessary to remove the conical cap and some few feet, of the upper storey, but all was carefully re-set, the original stones being placed, wherever possible, in their original positions.
 Excavations made at the base of the tower disclosed the fact that the latter was erected in an already existing cemetery.
-Skeletons were found below the foundations, between within their circuit, in such a position that the interment of the bodies must have been long previous to the building ‘of the tower.
+Skeletons were found below the foundations, between within their circuit, in such a position that the internment of the bodies must have been long previous to the building ‘of the tower.

 Reference to the capstone appeared earlier in the Journal of the Kilkenny and South East of Ireland Archaeological Society 1867 (Volume VI):